Skip to main content

 then the local time of the pod_arrived_at timestamp would be 2022-12-22T07:00:00 and the timezone is unknown.
 (Assuming the source was returning localized timestamps)

-System Timestamps
+System timestamps

-Timestamps representing changes within the Terminal49 system (e.g. created_at, updated_at, terminal_checked_at) are stored and represented in UTC and do not have a TimeZone.
+Timestamps representing changes within the Terminal49 system (e.g. created_at, updated_at, terminal_checked_at) are stored and represented in UTC and do not have a time zone.